Gabbar Singh (film): Themes and influences

-The film was a remake of Dabangg (2010).
-Several new scenes were included in the Telugu version like the "Antakshari" and "Kabaddi" sequences.
-Harish said: "After watching Dabangg, I analysed why it became a hit.
-It is a multi-layered film with a rustic backdrop.
-It has Vishal Bharadwaj and Anurag Kashyap type of treatment to it.
-It’s a completely different genre film for Salman Khan.
-The hero has grey shades to him. [..]
-The script has a typical 70s type of Manmohan Desai's commercial formula".

 Few dialogues were written for and uttered by Pawan Kalyan's character in the film.
 Dialogues like "Naku konchem thikka undi, kani daniko lekka undi" (I am crazy, but my craziness has a calculation) epitomises the nature of the characterisation of cop roles in Telugu cinema.
 Director Harish Shankar defended by quoting, "Fans like to see their favourite stars doing incredible things.
 I just tried to tweak Pawan's character for a better audience connection.
-The last dialogue of Pawan in the film "Police ane vaadu...Janam lo bhayam pogottevaadu avvali, kaani jananni bhayapette vaadu kaadu" (Police are there to prevent fear among people, but people should not be feared of us) sums up our film.
+The last dialogue of Pawan in the film "Police ane vaadu...Janam lo bhayam pogottevaadu avvali, kaani jananni bhayapette vaadu kaadu" (The policeman should be the one who removes the fear in the people, but not the one who scares the people) sums up our film.
 I respect police officers and have made sure that we do not offend them in any way".
-The lyrics of the song Kevvu Keka draw heavily from folk literature (Jana Padams), this art form was developed by uneducated farmers who wrote those songs to entertain themselves while working in the fields.
+The lyrics of the song "Kevvu Keka" draw heavily from folk literature (Jana Padams), this art form was developed by uneducated farmers who wrote those songs to entertain themselves while working in the fields.

 Music

 The soundtrack of the film was composed by Devi Sri Prasad.
 On 15 April 2012, Pawan Kalyan along with Bandla Ganesh, Harish Shankar and few others visited Tirumala, where they released the first song from the film and soon after that they went to Visakhapatnam and visited Simhachalam Temple where they released the second song from the film.
-The audio was released through Aditya Music label and an audio launch event took place at Shilpakala Vedika in Hyderabad on the very same day.

-Popular Telugu actor Kota Srinivasa Rao lent his vocals for a song in the film.
-Lyrics for the two songs were penned by Sahithi and remaining songs were written by Ramajogayya Sastry, Chandrabose, Devi Sri Prasad and Bhaskarabhatla.
-Devi Sri Prasad had written the lyrics for the song "Pilla".
-There were rumours that the song called "O Bava" were circulating around the internet but Devi denied that he had composed such a song for the film and "someone have might have uploaded it 'by mistake' as our song."